warwick-one-metre/qhy-camd/README.md

   "cooler_setpoint": -5, # Default temperature for the CMOS sensor.
   "cooler_update_delay": 1, # Amount of time in seconds to wait between querying the camera temperature and cooling status.
   "cooler_pwm_step": 3, # PWM units to change per update delay when cooling/warming (3 = ~1%).
+  "worker_processes": 3, # Number of processes to use for generating fits images and saving temporary images to disk.
   "mode": 0, # Camera read mode: 0 (photographic), 1 (high gain), 4 (14 bit readout).
   "gain": 26, # Gain setting for the CMOS sensor.
 See the QHY600 spec sheet for details on the implications on signal and read noise.
   "offset": 140, # Bias setting for the CMOS sensor.